themaryanjuguna/mnjuguna_portfolio/README.md

 **by Maryanne Njuguna**

 ## Project Description
 Welcome to my portfolio.
 Here you will have nothing but a glimpse of creative journey, the  and the end product. works that I have been able to accomplish.
 Like what you see?
-Let us work together.
+Let us work together and see your idea come to to life.
+Write to themaryanjuguna@gmail.com

 ## Setup instructions
 - Clone this repository to a location in your file system. `git clone https://github.com/themaryanjuguna/mnjuguna_portfolio.git